Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppConfig.GeoReplica.md

 ### Configure with Azure template

-To deploy an App Configuration Store that pass this rule:
+To deploy App Configuration Stores that pass this rule:

 - Set `sku.name` to `Standard` (required for geo-replication).
 - Deploy a replica sub-resource (child resource).